LexiFi/gen_js_api/CLASSES.md

 associated functions (to get/set property and to call methods).
 This form of binding is quite efficient, since the opaque OCaml values are just the underlying Javascript objects, with no mapping or wrapping.
-In addition to that, gen_js_api provides ways to wrap Javascript objects into OCaml objects.
+In addition to that, gen_js_api provides ways to **wrap Javascript objects into OCaml objects**.
 This adds some runtime overhead, but allows users to use standard OO syntax in OCaml and to rely on inheritance (to mimic similar hierarchy on the JS side).

+In addition to the runtime overhead, wrapping JS objects as OCaml objects also forces to define all methods at once.
+With opaque bindings, methods of a given JS "class" can be spread over multiple OCaml modules.
+This can be especially useful to mimic the behavior of JS library addins that extends the library's object prototype with more methods.

 Class wrapping